≡ Menu

 But Landsec (ticker: LAND) shares still trade at a 30% discount to net assets, even as those asset values have stabilised.
 In other words it’s early days and the market is yet to be convinced.

-What normally happens next is economic growth reaccelerates, office space tightens, increasingly marginal offices are built, discounts narrow and eventually maybe even turn to a premium, chubby guys in hard hats appear in the Sunday papers touted as ‘the new builders of Britain’, bank lending gets sloppy as the good years roll on, euphoria is misidentified as robust business confidence, and only when a shock finally hits us do we learn who borrowed too much when the music stops.
+What normally happens next is economic growth reaccelerates, office space tightens, increasingly marginal offices are built, discounts narrow and eventually maybe even turn to a premium, chubby guys in hard hats appear in the Sunday papers touted as ‘the new builders of Britain’, bank lending gets sloppy as the good years roll on, euphoria is misidentified as robust business confidence, and only when a shock finally hits us and the music stops do we discover who borrowed too much.

 It usually feels like something special is going on that could change the game.